QuantomOle/The-Evolution-of-Skills-and-Wages-in-the-Global-Online-Labour-Market/README.md

 ## Master thesis research project at the Hertie School

-Each folder contains the code and explanation for the respective task.
+Each folder contains a notebook with the code and inline documentation.